Sebane1/RoleplayingVoiceDalamud/README.md

 Features:
 - Crowdsourced NPC Dialogue that aims to provide voiceover for all unvoiced text in the MSQ, and side content.
-- Generative voicelines for anything you type via Elevenlabs (after providing your own API key).
+- Generative voicelines for anything you type via Elevenlabs, XTTS, or custom Narrator voices.
+- Voiceover for other players.
 - Expanded voice packs and possible sound additions that cover just about every character action imaginable with near infinite flexibility.
 - Automatic lip syncronization on your character!
 - Automatic twitch playback allows you to hear your favourite DJ's while inside venues without having to think or manually open a web browser.
 Everything is in the game world!